-Todd Green is Associate Professor of Religion at Luther College in Decorah, Iowa, and a nationally recognized expert on Islamophobia in Europe and the United States.
+Todd Green is Associate Professor of Religion at Luther College in Decorah, Iowa, and a former U.S. State Department advisor on Islamophobia in Europe.
 A dedicated public scholar, Green writes regularly for The Huffington Post and has been interviewed by a variety of media outlets, including CNN, NPR, Al Jazeera, France 24, and Reuters.
 He is the author of The Fear of Islam: An Introduction to Islamophobia in the West (Fortress Press, 2015).

 A link to a longer version of Todd Green’s bio is here.

 “Islamophobia is a new name but a very old type of racism.
 Todd Green traces its roots and its rational and ideological objectives.
 This is a critical and timely contribution, as it shows the complex historical route used in the West to construct ‘the Other,’ ‘the Muslim,’ a production of fear that ends up being a great danger for the West itself.
 Combating Islamophobia starts with analyzing and understanding its origin: this is what the reader will find in this great book, very well documented.” — Tariq Ramadan, University of Oxford, St. Anthony’s College

 “Todd Green has written a compelling and important book.
 The future of the West rises and falls on its ability to welcome the contributions of its most diverse elements.
 Thus, Islamophobia doesn’t just hurt Muslims, it weakens Western civilization.
 Professor Green’s book helps us understand the problem and generate creative solutions.” — Eboo Patel, Interfaith Youth Core